shrawani0807/AWS-Essentials/README.md

 # AWS-Essentials
-This repository is for LetsUpgrade AWS Essentials batch 1
+This repository is for LetsUpgrade AWS Essentials Batch 1 Assignments